Council and community work together to provide holiday activities for thousands of children and young people

 Feedback from the children has also been brilliant.
 One child said: “I loved the games day.
 Twister and Uno were my favourite.
 I have never played them before.”
 Another said: “The soup we made, was the best soup ever!”

 Ali Stathers-Tracey, director of early help and prevention at Cheshire East Council, said: “We recognise that school holidays can be particular pressure points for some families because of increased costs, such as food and childcare and reduced income.
 We also know that Covid has disproportionately affected some of our most vulnerable children and families.

 “Hearing the positive feedback on the programme is so lovely to hear and I’d like to thank everyone involved in coming together to support our children and young people over the summer.
 As we begin to recover from this awful pandemic, it’s been a joy to see, first-hand, children having fun, making new friends and enjoying a healthy meal.”

-More information can be found on the Holiday Activity Fund page.
+More information can be found on the Holiday Activities and Food Programme page.